 LSC created the program to provide more opportunity for students to pursue and complete their higher education and break down the barriers to earning a college degree for in-district students.
 Lone Star College is committed to student access, equality, success and completion.

-The LSC Promise will fund the balance of tuition and mandatory fees due for students that still demonstrate financial need after all grant and scholarship awards are used to pay for tuition and fees.
+The LSC Promise will fund the balance of tuition and mandatory fees due for students that still demonstrate financial need after all Federal grant and scholarship awards are used to pay for tuition and fees.
 Books are not covered.
 It is not a loan and does not have to be paid back.

 12 Credit Hours